NVIDIA/nvbandwidth/README.md

 A tool for bandwidth measurements on NVIDIA GPUs.

-Measures bandwidth for various memcpy patterns across different links using copy engine or kernel copy methods. nvbandwidth does not guarantee peak performance across all systems.
-System specific tuning may be required to achieve peak bandwidth.
+Measures bandwidth for various memcpy patterns across different links using copy engine or kernel copy methods. nvbandwidth reports current measured bandwidth on your system.
+Additional system-specific tuning may be required to achieve maximal peak bandwidth.

 ## Dependencies
 To build and run nvbandwidth please install the Boost program_options library (https://www.boost.org/doc/libs/1_66_0/doc/html/program_options.html).